Delivery Mechanisms

 Key Milestones

-• Introduce an internship and scholarship programme (Starting Q4 2025)
+• Introduce an internship programme (Q4 2025)

-• Establish a GovTech Centre of Excellence and community of practitioners (2026)
+• Establish a GovTech Centre of Excellence (Q2 2026)

 Explainer: How the roadmap supports society-wide impact